-Organisational Chronicles are generally written for larger, public audiences, including:
+Organisational Chronicles are generally written for public audiences, including:

 clients and customers,